SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/final.md

 ![](floyd_warshall_formula.png)

+- Create matrix for each vertex.
+- If current matrix is V then mark it's row (V, x) and column (V, x) with previous matrix value.

 Advantage:
 1. Works with both negative and positive edges but with no negative cycles (when sum of edges of a cycle or loop in the graph is negative, additionally for an undirected graph there should no negative value edge exist).